AmrBeshir/rule-engine-ts/readme.md

 ## Description

-This is a simple rule engine using typescript that can be extended in any to fit the bussiness rules.
-This Project uses the property of javascript function pointers to divided a rule into a condition and an action.
+This is a simple rule engine using typescript that can be extended in any way to fit the business rules.
+This Project uses the property of javascript function pointers to divide rules into a condition and an action.

 ## Explaining By Example